Indicator Level

 2) During the data analysis, for each coping strategy, multiply the ‘frequency’ by the assigned ‘severity weight’, thereby getting a ‘weighted score’ per each strategy.

-3) Add up the scores of all assessed strategies to receive the household’s RCSI score.
-A high score means an extensive use of negative coping strategies and hence increased food insecurity (the maximum score for the RCSI is 56; this would happen if a household used all five strategies every day for the last 7 days).
+3) Add up the scores of all assessed strategies to receive the household’s rCSI score.
+A high score means an extensive use of negative coping strategies and hence increased food insecurity (the maximum score for the rCSI is 56; this would happen if a household used all five strategies every day for the last 7 days).

 Disaggregate by